Skip to main content

 Class

-An HTML class is an identifier used to apply common styles and behaviors to various HTML elements on a webpage.
+An HTML class is an identifier used to apply common styles and behavior to various HTML elements on a webpage.

-By using the same class name for multiple elements, you can style those elements in the same way.
+By using the same class name for multiple elements, you can style them in a consistent way.

-For example, if you want to display all warning message texts in red on a webpage, you can define a shared CSS class for warning messages as follows.
+For example, if you want all warning message text on a webpage to appear in red, you can define a common CSS for the warning messages using a class as shown below.

 Defining alert class in CSS